 - 1 lemon zested juice reserved for another use

-- 1 tbsp. chopped fresh rosemary with extra sprigs for garnish
+- 1 tablespoon chopped fresh rosemary with extra sprigs for garnish

 - ½ lb fresh green beans washed and trimmed

-- 1 tbsp fresh parsley leaves chopped, for garnish
+- 1 tablespoon fresh parsley leaves chopped, for garnish

 - Preheat oven to 400-degrees and line a large baking sheet with parchment paper.